adn26/asl-detection-system/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Thanks to the cvzone library for hand tracking functionality
-- The ASL recognition model used in this project
-- Contributors and testers who helped improve the system

 ## 📧 Contact

 For questions, suggestions, or issues, please open an issue in the repository.